davidquintr/portfolio/README.md

 1. ☀️ Switch to Light Mode.
 2. 🇳🇮 Switch to Spanish as Language.
 3. 🔎 Search in `Project` tab.

+## Completed
-4. 📕 Blog for long projects.
+1. 📕 Blog for long projects.
-5. 📘 Introduce `EXPEDOC`, actually im not abled to put anything.
+2. 📘 Introduce `EXPEDOC`, actually im not abled to put anything.

 I will do this in this year, i promise.